-- sufficiently well informed and decided not to hold a hearing in this case, pursuant to Article R57 of the CAS Code. - On 17 March 2017, the CAS Court Office sent the parties an order of procedure which was returned duly signed on 20, 21 and 24 March 2017 by the Second Respondent, the Appellant and the First Respondent, respectively.
-By the signature of the order of procedure the parties expressly stated that they did not raise any objection to the procedure adopted by the Panel and that their right to be heard had been respected. - The Panel confirms that it carefully heard and took into account in its decision all of the 47. submissions, evidence, and arguments presented by the parties, even if they have not been specifically summarised or referred to in the present award.
+- Mr Manfred Nan, Attorney-at-Law in Arnhem, the Netherlands, as arbitrators. - 43.
+On 4 January 2017, the CAS Court Office, on behalf of the Panel, invited again the Appellant and First Respondent to state whether they preferred a hearing to be held. - 44.
+On 25 January 2017, CAS informed the Parties that in the absence of a response from the Appellant and First Respondent, the Panel, upon examination of the written submissions, deemed itself to be sufficiently well informed and decided not to hold a hearing in this case, pursuant to Article R57 of the CAS Code. - 45.
+On 17 March 2017, the CAS Court Office sent the parties an order of procedure which was returned duly signed on 20 March 2017 by the Respondents and on 21 March 2017 by the Appellant, respectively.
+By the signature of the order of procedure the parties expressly stated that they did not raise any objection to the procedure adopted by the Panel and that their right to be heard had been respected. - 46.
+The Panel confirms that it carefully heard and took into account in its decision all of the submissions, evidence, and arguments presented by the parties, even if they have not been specifically summarised or referred to in the present award.